Umaaz/cometglue/README.md

 * cometd-websocket-jetty-2.5.0.jar

-In all cases, newer versions of these bundles up to the next minor version should be okay.
+In all cases, newer versions of these bundles up to the next major version should be okay.
 If anyone has experience of later versions, please let me know what they are and I'll update this page.

 ### Service Prerequisites ###